omar0ali/spaceinvaders-game-cli/README.md

 - [ ] Show control info at the bottom of the screen.
 - [ ] Alien ship should shoot the player with laser beam as well. *(will implement later)

-### Game Status
-Currently the game is endless, only alien ship can be destroyed.
-And 3 ships can be spawned at a time.

-#### Objective
-The game will start at wave 1, so it will be waves were each wave will increase the number of alien ships and power.
-Number of waves is endless, the higher it gets the higher the score.
-Also can loot boxes to get extra health or increase power of the beams to destroy the alien ships quicker.

 ### Controls
 For now mouse `left click` to shoot beams, and moving the mouse left and right will be moving the spaceship.